 (6) A time specified in a notice under subsection (1) or (2) must be reasonable having regard to the circumstances.

+Note for this section:

-Note: This section differs from section 146 of the Commonwealth Act.
+This section differs from section 146 of the Commonwealth Act.

 147. Injunctions

-(1) If a person has engaged, is engaging, or is about to engage in any conduct that is or would be an offence against this Act or the regulations, the Supreme Court (“the Court”) may, on the application of the Regulator or any other aggrieved person, grant an injunction restraining the person from engaging in the conduct.
+(1) If a person has engaged, is engaging, or is about to engage in any conduct that is or would be an offence against this Act or the regulations, the Supreme Court (the Court) may, on the application of the Regulator or any other aggrieved person, grant an injunction restraining the person from engaging in the conduct.

 (2) If —